The intermediate level statistics in dynamically localized chaotic eigenstates: Introduction

+Chaotic eigenstates are either in classically fully chaotic (ergodic) systems or in mixed-type systems, where regular and chaotic eigenstates are supported by the classically regular and chaotic regions coexisting in the phase space, respectively.
+In the mixed-type case the Berry-Robnik scenario \cite{BR1984} applies, resting on the so-called Principle of Uniform Semiclassical Condensation of Wigner functions on classical invariant components \cite{Rob1998}.

-However, quite generally, if the semiclassical condition is not satisfied, such that $t_H$ is no longer larger than the relevant classical transport time, like e.g. the diffusion time in fully chaotic but slowly ergodic systems, we find the so-called {\bf dynamical localization}, or {\bf Chirikov localization}.
+However, quite generally, if the semiclassical condition is not satisfied, such that $t_H$ is no longer larger than the relevant classical transport time, like e.g. the diffusion time in fully chaotic but slowly ergodic systems, we find the so-called dynamical localization, or Chirikov localization.
 Dynamical localization was first discovered in time dependent systems \cite{CCFI79}.
 It was intensely studied since then in particular by Chirikov, Casati, Izrailev, Shepelyanski and Guarneri, in the case of the kicked rotator as reviewed in \cite{Izr1990}.
-See also the references \cite{Izr1988}-\cite{Izr1989}, and the most recent work \cite{MR2012}.
-For a general overview of the time periodic (Floquet) systems see also \cite{Stoe, Haake}.
-It has been observed that in parallel with the localization of the eigenstates one finds the fractional power law level repulsion (of the quasienergies) even in fully chaotic regime (of the finite dimensional kicked rotator), and it is believed that this picture applies also to time independent (autonomous) Hamilton systems and their eigenstates \cite{MR2012}.
-(See the excellent review of localization in time independent billiards by Prosen in \cite{Pro2000}.)
-Indeed, this has been analyzed indirectly with unprecedented precision and statistical significance recently by Batisti\'c and Robnik \cite{BatRob2010} in case of mixed-type systems.
-The present work concerns the theoretical separation of the regular and chaotic eigenstates and the analysis of the chaotic eigenstates and the corresponding energy subspectrum.
-The details will be published in a separate paper \cite{BatRob2013}.
-An early attempt of separation of eigenstates in the billiard system has been published in \cite{LiRob1995}, using a different approach at much lower energies and with much smaller statistical significance.
+See also \cite{Izr1988,Izr1986,Izr1987,Izr1989,MR2013}.
+For a review of the Floquet systems see \cite{Stoe, Haake}.
+It has been observed that in parallel with the localization of the eigenstates one finds the fractional power law level repulsion (of the quasienergies) even in fully chaotic regime (of the finite dimensional kicked rotator), and it is believed that this picture applies also to time independent (autonomous) Hamilton systems and their eigenstates \cite{MR2013,Pro2000}.
+Indeed, this has been analyzed indirectly with unprecedented precision and statistical significance recently by Batisti\'c and Robnik \cite{BatRob2010} in case of mixed-type systems, and is confirmed directly in the present work.

-In case that the system is classically integrable, Poisson statistics applies, as is well known and goes back to the work by Berry and Tabor in 1977 (see \cite{Stoe,Haake,Rob1998} and the references therein, and for the recent advances \cite{RobVeb}).